Pros & Cons of White Concrete Countertops

 With that said, let’s talk about the look of concrete countertops: Before deciding on concrete countertops for your kitchen make sure you 100% love the beauty of them!
 They are a perfectly imperfect surface that is delicate like marble.

 Concrete countertops will feature cracks, slight rippling from being leveled during the pouring process, and little pepper flakes of aggregate.

-Our white concrete countertops were not what I initially thought they’d be, but I have grown to love them!
-I love the cement surface more than the quartz counters we have in our laundry room.
-Cement is a beautiful option, but make sure you’re aware of all they entail before installing them in your home!
+I personally love the cement surface more than the quartz counters we have in our laundry room.
+Cement is a beautiful option, but make sure you’re aware of all the quirks of concrete countertops before installing them in your home!

 1. Concrete (cement) countertops are beautiful and unique!